Open Positions

 Previous Thesis/Semester Projects

-- external page call_made From Pixels to Pulse: How Smartphone Cameras and Machine Learning Illuminate Your Heart's Health
+- external page From Pixels to Pulse: How Smartphone Cameras and Machine Learning Illuminate Your Heart's Health

-- external page call_made Smart wearables to monitor human movements and posture based on cutting-edge textile-based sensing modalities
+- external page Smart wearables to monitor human movements and posture based on cutting-edge textile-based sensing modalities